The Fourth Man, Robert Baer

 Synopsis

-The never-before-told story of the thrilling hunt for a KGB spy in the top ranks of the CIA, from New York Times bestselling author and former CIA officer Robert Baer
+The explosive, never-before-told story of the thrilling hunt for a KGB spy in the top ranks of the CIA, revealing how spies blinded the US to the rise of Putin and Russia’s dangerous future, from New York Times bestselling author and former CIA officer Robert Baer.

-In the aftermath of the Cold War, American intelligence caught three high-profiles Russian spies: Aldrich Ames, Edward Lee Howard, and Robert Hanssen.
-However, rumors have long swirled of another mole, one perhaps more damaging than all the others combined.
+We think we know all the Cold War’s greatest spy stories.
+The tales of America’s greatest traitors have been told over and over.
+However, the biggest story of them all remains untold—until now.
+Rumors have long swirled of another mole in American intelligence, one perhaps more damaging than all the others combined.
 Perhaps the greatest traitor in American history, perhaps a Russian ruse to tear the CIA apart, or perhaps nothing more than a bogeyman, he is often referred to as the Fourth Man.

 Reviews